 - Order logs and contract notes are yours.
 They show the order type, the price, and the timing of every trade.

 Put the recording next to the order log, and the case writes itself: here is what I said, here is what they did, and they do not match.
+That single pairing is worth more than any amount of arguing on the phone.

-The True Culprit: The Brokerage Was the Real Engine
+The Brokerage Was the Real Engine

 Underneath the execution problem sat the usual motive.

-Rohan was trading enormous volume, on the order of 1,500 lots in a single day.
 Think about what that means: for roughly every ₹40,000 he earned taking all the risk, the broker earned about ₹40,000 in brokerage taking none.

 When a broker’s income from your account rivals your own profit, the account is being run for fees, not for you.
+The relentless activity is not a strategy.
+It is the business model.

 Closing Your Account Doesn’t Erase the Claim